 So what can you do?

-I could lose my job when the Job Retention Scheme ends.
 How can I keep my home if I lose income?

 First check your redundancy rights and look at how likely you are to be eligible for the Job Support Scheme.
 You can read our guide here.